pedrotski/CS-GO-Zombie-Escape-Public/README.md

 # CS-GO-Zombie-Escape-Public
 A ready to go Zombie Escape Server base install you can copy to your Linux or Windows CS GO server.

+This is made with the intent of helping a new server owner getting started with ZE.
+This will hopefully bring more interest to our community as a whole.
+The more players and people interested, the better it is for everyone!

+We use the Anubis Zombie Escape fork as it contains some other functions baked right into it that reduces the need for more plugins.
+This is perfectly capable for 64 players.

+Please remember that this is a BASE install.
+There will be other things that you need on your server.
+Most ZE servers end up with around 100+ plugins by the time they are "finished".
+This is to just get you started.

 It includes:
 * Sourcemod 1.10 - https://www.sourcemod.net/
 * Metamod 1.11 - http://metamodsource.net/